kubeslice/kubeslice-controller/README.md

 The KubeSlice Controller orchestrates the creation and management of slices on worker clusters.
 It is strongly recommended to use a released version.
 Follow the instructions provided in this [document](https://kubeslice.io/documentation/open-source/0.5.0/cloud-cluster-quick-start).

-## Building and Deploying a KubeSlice Controller on a Local Kind Cluster
+## Building and Deploying a KubeSlice Controller on a Kind Cluster

 See our documentation on [installing the KubeSlice Controller on a Kind Cluster](https://kubeslice.io/documentation/open-source/0.5.0/tutorials/kind-install-kubeslice-controller).